ranjeet6979/90DaysOfDevOps/2026/day-32/day-32-volumes-networking.md

 9. Is the data still there?
-   Yes data exist as docker volume of host machine was attached to the container while creating and same volume was attached again while creating new container.
+   <br>Yes data exist as docker volume of host machine was attached to the container while creating and same volume was attached again while creating new container.

 **Verify:** `docker volume ls`, `docker volume inspect`